jqhoogland/rationalia-starter/LW/Concepts/Astronomical Waste.md

   - Tag
 ---

-**Astronomical waste** is a term introduced by [[Nick Bostrom|Nick Bostrom]] for the opportunities we're losing out on by not colonizing the universe.
+**Astronomical waste** is a term introduced by [[Nick Bostrom]] for the opportunities we're losing out on by not colonizing the universe.

 The universe is vast.
 There are many galaxies, each containing many stars.
 In a future with space colonization, each star could support a large population of people leading worthwhile lives.
 During any given year, we irrecoverably lose an amount of energy that could have powered a civilization like ours for many billions of years.